 The 12th Conference of the IHO Hydrographic Commission on Antarctica (HCA) took place in Montevideo, Uruguay, from 10 to 12 October, under the chairmanship of President Robert Ward.
-The Commission reviewed progress since the previous meeting and received reports from the Council of Managers of National Antarctic Programs (COMNAP) and the International Association ENC coverage of Antarctic Tour Operators (IAATO), as well as from the IHO Member States in the Com- The following table presented by the WEND mission.
+The Commission reviewed progress since the previous meeting and received reports from the Council of Managers of National Antarctic Programs (COMNAP) and the International Association ENC coverage of Antarctic Tour Operators (IAATO), as well as from the IHO Member States in the Commission.